For a male sexual assault survivor, justice won in court does not equal healing

 A similar group, MaleSurvivor, formed in 1995, says it is committed to helping boys and men who have experienced sexual abuse.

-And the National Women’s Law Center, administrator of the Time’s Up Legal Defense Fund, which provides legal aid in cases of sex discrimination or harassment, also offers help to men.
-It helped pay Schultz’s legal fees.
-Still, just 4% of the people who have sought its support over the years, or about 200, identify as male.
+And the National Women’s Law Center, administrator of the Time’s Up Legal Defense Fund, which provides legal assistance to survivors of workplace sexual harassment and abuse, also offers help to men.
+The fund helped pay Schultz’s legal fees.
+Still, just 4% of the people who have sought its support since 2018, or about 200, identify as male.

 “We have such strong and well-worn stereotypes and ideas about who is a survivor in this country, stereotypes that don’t match reality,” said Fatima Goss Graves, president and CEO of the National Women’s Law Center.
 “And men as a category don’t meet that stereotype, even though all the research has shown us that at least 9% of sexual assault survivors are male.”